CSCE606-NIKI/niki/README.md

 - Install bundler: `gem install bundler`
 - Configure bundler to skip production gems: `bundle config set --local without 'production'`
 - Install dependencies: `bundle install`
+- Install JavaScript base files: `rails javascript:install:esbuild`
 - Skip Heroku steps below if you just wanna run the Rails server locally
   - Install Heroku CLI: `curl https://cli-assets.heroku.com/install-ubuntu.sh | sh`
   - Login to Heroku: `heroku login`

-You should be able to launch the server after running the dependencies
+You should be now be able to launch the server

 ## Running the server
 - `cd` into the project folder
 - Run `rails server` or `rails s`
 - The server will launch on the local machine on port 3000
 - Go to http://localhost:3000 to access
+- To play around with the homepage, edit *repo_path*/app/views/welcome/index.html.erb